ebukaeze/rick-and-morty-character-wiki/README.md

 - Powered by
   > Rickandmortyapi.com
-  > Discover and connect to thousands of rick and morty contents API.
+  > Discover and connect to thousands of rick and morty content API.

 ## Live Site